GramGra07/RookieFtcRobotController24-25-FORK/README.md

     * REV Hub is running outdated firmware (older than version 1.8.2)
 * Adds support for Sony PS4 gamepad, and reworks how gamepads work on the Driver Station
     * Removes preference which sets gamepad type based on driver position.
 Replaced with menu which allows specifying type for gamepads with unknown VID and PID
-	* Attempts to auto-detect gamepad type based on USB VID and PID
+	* Attempts to org.firstinspires.ftc.teamcode.auto-detect gamepad type based on USB VID and PID
 	* If gamepad VID and PID is not known, use type specified by user for that VID and PID
 	* If gamepad VID and PID is not known AND the user has not specified a type for that VID and PID, an educated guess is made about how to map the gamepad
 * Driver Station will now attempt to automatically recover from a gamepad disconnecting, and re-assign it to the position it was assigned to when it dropped